 She was asked “right when we think you’ve peaked, you surprise us with another amazing piece.
 How do you continue to get better and better?”
 Her answer stuck with me all these years and it’s something I will never forget.
 She said, “I don’t stop learning.
 I take classes.
 I study other artists.
 I am intentional about learning and growing my art.
 No matter how good you think you are, there’s always room for growth.”
 Wow.
 Anyone else blown away by that?

 I read this interview years and years ago and I still think about it today.
 Because it’s so true.
 To get better at something, we must continue to work at it.
 We must continue to grow or we will become stagnant!

 The same is with marriage.
 We don’t get married and then just become amazing at it.
 We don’t say “I do” and then master the art of being a wife.

 When Josh and I got engaged, I thought about this artist’s wise words.
 “Okay, I’m engaged.
 Now how do I become a wife?”
 I was so eager to learn all I could about Christ-centered marriage.
 I read every book that was suggested to me about marriage.
 I think I read 15-20 books, no lie.
 I read some really amazing books that were grounded in the Gospel and some pretty awful books!
 Really, y’all, some gave such terrible advice!
-I won’t mention those books to spare you some time and energy.

 1 – The Meaning of Marriage by Timothy Keller